MicrosoftDocs/customer-insights/ci-docs/engagement-insights/user-roles.md

 ms.manager: shellyha
 ---

-# User roles
+# Member roles

 [!INCLUDE [cc-beta-prerelease-disclaimer](includes/cc-beta-prerelease-disclaimer.md)]
 You can assign members to your workspace and define their roles and permissions.
 For public preview, engagement insights capability supports **Environment admin** and **Workspace admin** roles.

+## Roles and permissions

 The following chart identifies permissions for each role.

 | Role | Environment admin | Workspace admin |